-This particular fracture is named for the orthopedic surgeon, Sir Robert Jones, who first reported and treated the injury in 1902.
+This fracture takes its name from the orthopedic surgeon, Sir Robert Jones, who first reported and treated the injury in 1902.

 What is a Jones fracture?

-A Jones fracture occurs on the fifth metatarsal of the foot.
+A Jones fracture is a break in the bone that runs along the outside of the foot.

 What are metatarsals?

 The metatarsal bones are the long bones on the top of the foot that connect the ankle with the toes.
 There are five metatarsals in each foot.
 Each metatarsal bone has a base located next to the heel, a shaft, a neck, and a head.